Cambridge-Hands-On-Science/Experiments/Experiments/Maths/Graph Theory.md

 **Before Mitigation**: Likelihood: 2, Severity: 2, Overall: 4

 **Mitigation**: It shouldn't be used as a mug ever.
-The mug shouldn't be used for drinking or licked.
+The mug should never be used for drinking or licked.
 Keep out of children’s reach.
 If children do ingest paint, inform parents to take them to GP if illness develops.
 Call a first aider if necessary.

 **After Mitigation**: Likelihood: 1, Severity: 2, Overall: 2